codemicro/bar/README.md

 ```
 git clone https://github.com/codemicro/bar.git
 cd bar
-go build -o cdmbar github.com/codemicro/bar/cmd/bar
+// Will install cdmbar to ~/.local/bin - to use it with i3, we need to put it on PATH
-// To use with i3, you probably want to put it somewhere that's on PATH
+make clean install
-mv ./cdmbar ~/.local/bin
+// You can customise the install directory using `make install_dir=/usr/local/bin clean install`
 ```

 ### Using with i3wm